-Full funnel marketing is about ensuring you can play an active role in prospect education throughout the buyer's journey.
+As a sophisticated, modern marketer, you play an active role in prospect education throughout the buyer's journey.
 In the upper funnel, you're reaching your target audience, even when they are not in the market for your offerings.
 In the lower funnel, you're nurturing prospects until they are ready to purchase.
-10 > Keep it Simple with a Two-Stage Funnel To succeed at full funnel marketing: